-2 types of hearty bread, browned sausage, onions and celery meet up with bite sized apples, dried cranberries and spices.
-Baked or stuffed, this stuffing is a winner!
+2 types of hearty bread, browned sausage, onions, celery and fresh herbs pair up with tart bite sized apples and dried cranberries to make this stuffing our favorite Thanksgiving side dish!

 TYPE OF BREAD AND PREPPING

-WHITE BREAD – forget the Wonder or the lower priced breads.
+- WHITE BREAD – forget the Wonderbread or the lower priced white breads.
 They will become pure mush.
-You will need a hearty, thicker white bread to stand up to the chicken broth.
+This recipe calls for a hearty, thicker white bread to stand up to all the chicken broth.

 STEPS IN ORDER: